T R A V E L / C I T Y G U I D E S

 A champion of fresh, wholesome and affordable French-Flemish cuisine in Amsterdam ...

 The home of Amsterdam’s finest rotisserie chicken, Rijsel Rotisserie serves a mix of French and Flemish classics that has won the hearts of the city’s foodies.
 Housed in a former domestic science school, Rijsel’s trendy, industrial interiors sees rough wooden floors and high ceilings paired with vintage mismatched cabinets and crisp white linens.
 From the open kitchen, a steady stream of juicy meats, fresh fish, baked potatoes and crisp salads emerge.
-Be sure to book ahead. €€
+Closed on Saturday & Sunday. €€

 Marcusstraat 52B, 1091TK Amsterdam